Colonel Sanders: 1952–1980: Kentucky Fried Chicken

 One change the company made was to the gravy, which Sanders had bragged was so good that "it'll make you throw away the durn chicken and just eat the gravy" but which the company simplified to reduce time and cost.
 As late as 1979 Sanders made surprise visits to KFC restaurants, and if the food disappointed him, he denounced it to the franchisee as "God-damned slop" or pushed it onto the floor.

 In 1973, Sanders sued Heublein Inc.—the then parent company of Kentucky Fried Chicken—over the alleged misuse of his image in promoting products he had not helped develop.
-In 1975, Heublein Inc. unsuccessfully sued Sanders for libel after he publicly described their gravy as being "sludge" with a "wall-paper taste".
+In 1975, Heublein Inc. unsuccessfully sued Sanders for libel after he publicly described their gravy as being "sludge" with a "wallpaper taste".

 Sanders and his wife reopened their Shelbyville restaurant as "Claudia Sanders, The Colonel's Lady" and served KFC-style chicken there as part of a full-service dinner menu, and talked about expanding the restaurant into a chain.
 He was sued by the company for it.
 After reaching a settlement with Heublein, he sold the Colonel's Lady restaurant, and it has continued to operate, currently as the Claudia Sanders Dinner House.
 It serves his "original recipe" fried chicken as part of its non-fast-food dinner menu, and is the only non-KFC restaurant that serves an authorized version of the fried chicken recipe.

 Sanders remained critical of Kentucky Fried Chicken's food.
 In an October 1975 article in the Louisville Courier-Journal, he told journalist Dan Kauffman:

 My God, that gravy is horrible.
 They buy tap water for 15 to 20 cents a thousand gallons and then they mix it with flour and starch and end up with pure wallpaper paste.
 And I know wallpaper paste, by God, because I've seen my mother make it. ...
 There's no nutrition in it and they ought not to be allowed to sell it. ...
 [The] crispy [fried chicken] recipe is nothing in the world but a damn fried doughball stuck on some chicken.